 |BMO S&P US MID CAP INDEX ETF||2.15%|

 |BMO MID-TERM US IG CORPORATE BOND HEDGED TO CAD INDEX ETF||1.86%|

 ZGRO’s investment portfolio is designed to be diversified across the different asset classes and regions.
 Understanding the asset allocation helps investors to understand the benefits and risks associated with each investment portfolio.

-ZGRO invests 80% of its funds in equity and 20% in fixed income.
+ZGRO invests 81.23% of its funds in equity and 18.72% in fixed income.
+It also invests 0.04% in cash and cash equivalents.
 When combined, they generate an optimally diversified portfolio with a maximum return at an acceptable level of risk.

 At 80%, ZGRO is riskier than your average conservative ETF portfolio.
 So it’s important for you to consider your risk tolerance and investment goals before investing in the ETFs.

 If you have short term goals like house or car down payment, vacation savings and so on, ZGRO is definitely not where you want to keep your funds.
 But if you won’t be needing the funds for some years and are comfortable with some volatility every now and then , then VGRO may be right for you.

 ZGRO is diversified worldwide.
 With a single buy, you get access to companies in Canada, United States, UKI, japan and many other developed and emerging market economies.

 Here are the geographical allocation of ZGRO at the time of writing this post:

 One thing that investors often overlook is the historical performance of an investment asset.
 While it isn’t the be-all and end-all, considering that past performance is not an indicator of the future, reviewing an ETF’s performance can give you a better sense of what to expect from your investment.